TazeemKhan-dev/dsa-journal/05-prefix-sum.md

   - Longest subarray with sum ≤ K (variant of sliding window + prefix tricks)
   - Subarrays with given XOR (prefix XOR works the same way)

+**Tags:** prefix-sum, hashmap, longest-subarray, range-sum, negative-numbers, sliding-window-incompatible

+---

+### Q97: Count Subarrays With Given Sum

+- **Pattern:**
+  Prefix Sum + HashMap (frequency map)

+- **Key Trick:**
+  Maintain a running prefix sum.
+  If `(prefixSum - k)` exists in the hashmap, it means that many subarrays ending at the current index sum to `k`.
+  Increase count by the **frequency** (not just +1).
+  Always store prefix sum frequencies to allow multiple valid starting points.

+- **Mistake:**
+  I incremented count by **1** whenever I found `sum - k`, instead of adding the full frequency from the map.
+  Also, I used an `if` block incorrectly to decide when to store prefix sums — prefix sums must be added to map **every iteration**, not conditionally.

+- **Identify Similar Problems:**
+  - Count subarrays with sum divisible by K (same prefix idea with modulo)
+  - Longest subarray with sum K (store first index of prefix sum)
+  - Count subarrays with XOR = K (prefix XOR version of same logic)
+  - Number of subarrays with sum zero
+  - Largest subarray with sum zero

+**Tags:** prefix-sum, hashmap, subarray-count, range-sum, frequency-map

 ---